Sending transfers

 }

-Transfer status
+Transfer status flow

-Fintoc sends a transfer.outbound_succeeded
+Fintoc sends a transfer.outbound.succeeded

 event when the transfer settles.
 Use the webhook guide to receive these events and run actions, such as sending a notification email to your customer or logging the transfer in your ERP.